 Specific Authority 409.166 FS.
 Law Implemented 409.166 FS.
 History–New 2-14-84, Formerly 10M-8.21, 10M-8.021, Amended 12-23-97, 8-19-03,________.

 65C-16.015 Non-Recurring Adoption Expenses.

-(1) Under any adoption assistance agreement with adoptive parents of a special needs child, the state is required to make payments to the adoptive parents for non-recurring, one time, expenses incurred in connection with adoption of the special needs child.
+(1) Under any adoption assistance agreement with adoptive parents of a special needs child, the state is required to make payments to the adoptive parents for non-recurring, one time, expenses the adoptive parents have incurred in connection with adoption of the special needs child.
 Nonrecurring adoption expenses are those reasonable and necessary adoption fees, court costs, attorney fees, and other expenses which are directly related to the legal adoption of the special needs child.
-Such costs may include expenditures for physical and psychological examinations of the adoptive parents required as a part of the adoption process as well as transportation, lodging and food for the child or adoptive parents when necessary to complete the placement or adoption process.
+Such costs may include expenditures for physical and psychological examinations of the adoptive parents if required as a part of the adoption process as well as transportation, lodging and food for the child or adoptive parents when necessary to complete the placement or adoption process.